nathanpitman/Personal-Website/src/content/posts/the-librarian-at-the-end-of-the-aisle.md

 A librarian who knows you well enough to shape the narrative is one that doesn't challenge or extend your world view.

-Does this make search better?
+Is this the better outcome?